cozmobotics/blend-images/README.md

 Create a slide show of images with smooth transition between images

+Available as screensaver (NEW!) and standalone application

 An example output is here: https://youtu.be/OLZAuHpUXRo

-Download executable for Windows here, if you trust me: http://martinpi.at/games/utils/blendPics.exe  (it is too large for GitHub), compiled with [auto-py-to-exe](https://pypi.org/project/auto-py-to-exe/) / pyinstaller
+Download executable for Windows here, if you trust me: http://martinpi.at/games/utils/blendPics.exe and http://martinpi.at/games/utils/blendPicsScr.exe (it is too large for GitHub), compiled with [auto-py-to-exe](https://pypi.org/project/auto-py-to-exe/) / pyinstaller

 Written in Python3, using opencv